towerofnix/scratch-api-unofficial-docs/api/proxy.md

 ### `GET /proxy/users/<id>/featured`

 Gets projects on the homepage that are featured to user personally.
+Returns an array of [project objects](definitions/project_object.md).